-2. Papa John’s charges tax on delivery
+9. Papa John’s charges tax on delivery

 Because the delivery fee did not exceed the delivery cost, it was illegal to tax it, according to Illinois law.
 Apparently, Tucker was damaged by the 16-cent charge.
 In the lawsuit, according to Madison Record, he claimed Papa John’s had practiced “negligence, negligent misrepresentation, breach of contract/breach of duty of good faith and fair dealing, violation of the Illinois Consumer Fraud Act, and violation of the Uniform Deceptive Trade Practices Act.”

-3. Delivery guy doubles as coke dealer
+8. Delivery guy doubles as coke dealer

 Next: Papa John’s vs. Pizza Hut

-4. Pizza Hut sues Papa John’s
+7. Pizza Hut sues Papa John’s

 You’re not the only one who’s sick of hearing the Papa John’s slogan, “Better ingredients.
 Better pizza.
 Papa John’s.”
-Pizza Hut has had just about enough of it, according to the balance.
+Pizza Hut has had just about enough of it, according to The Balance.

 The pizza feud began in 1998 when Papa John’s adopted the tagline — and started a national ad campaign to take down Pizza Hut.
-Pizza Hut’s then president David Novak didn’t like it one bit.
-Pizza Hut struck back with some attack ads and voila, a war began, which ended in court.
+Pizza Hut’s then-president David Novak didn’t like it one bit.
+Pizza Hut struck back with some attack ads.
+And voila, a war began, which ended in court.

 The judge ordered Papa John’s to stop using the slogan and to pay Pizza Hut damages in the amount of $12.5 million.
 Papa John’s appealed, saying the slogan was “opinion,” not fact.
-In 2000, the court overturned the judge’s decision and ruled that Papa John’s did not have to pay damages to Pizza Hut — and that it could keep the said slogan.
+In 2000, a court overturned the judge’s decision and ruled that Papa John’s did not have to pay damages to Pizza Hut — and that it could keep the slogan.

-Next: Papa John’s drunk texting?
+Next: Papa John’s inappropriate texting

-5. Papa John’s texting customers
+6. Papa John’s texting customers

-Seems like Papa John’s and lawsuits go together like pizza and beer.
+It seems like Papa John’s and lawsuits go together like pizza and beer.
 In 2012, the company faced a $250 million class-action lawsuit, according to CNN, for sending customers spamming texts.

 According to the plaintiffs, they received illegal messages — to the tune of 500,000 — from Papa John’s in 2010.
 The texts offered special pricing and other deals on pizza, but customers were receiving as many as 16 in a row.
 According to the Telephone Consumer Protection Act, companies cannot text their customers without them actually requesting it.
 In May 2013, Papa John’s settled, according to Top Class Actions.
 It paid out $16.5 million in damages.

-Next: Papa John’s underpays employees
+Next: Papa John’s underpays employees.

-6. Papa John’s can’t stay out of court
+5. Papa John’s can’t stay out of court

-Next: Privacy and Papa John’s don’t mix
+Next: Privacy and Papa John’s don’t mix.

-7. Papa John’s driver shares customer’s number
+4. Papa John’s driver shares customer’s number

 . @PapaJohns was my favorite pizza but the drivers they use give out your personal phone number to their family members.